BirdeeHub/nixCats-nvim/README.md

 But it is only nicer if you have an easy way to get info from nix to wherever you need it.

 This is where home-manager and `pkgs.wrapNeovim` start to fall short.
-It is not uncommon to see a mess of global variables passed from lua written in nix, and a bunch of files called via dofile that are not properly detected by neovim tooling, whenever people use one of these options.
+It is not uncommon to see a mess of global variables written in nix strings, and a bunch of files called via `dofile` that are not properly detected by neovim tooling with these methods.

 Nix is for downloading.
 Lua is for configuring.